ybribri/template-for-HTML/README.md

 <%%   Output a literal '<%'
 %>    End of tag

     <%  include(' ... path/filename.html ... ') %>
+    @import " ... path/filename.css";
 ```
+* templates can be used also in imported css files
-* modules can be included upto three levels as below.
+* HTML modules and CSS files can be nested multiple levels.

 ```
     feature.html >  _header.html